danielwbeebe/General-V-Diplomat/README.md

 ### Wireframes

 Original wirefram for the beginning of the game:

 <img src="images/continent-selection-photo.JPG">

-Original wirefram for game play:
+Original wireframe for game play:

 <img src="images/game-play-photo.JPG">

-Original wirefram for end of the game:
+Original wireframe for end of the game:

 <img src="images/game-over-photo.JPG">

 Turning the game from a concept into a playable game was a lot of fun!